the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 	2) Add the Folder as a Source Location in AtemlStudio

-		Once you have the code on your machine, you will need to incude it into your AtmelStudio project, and into your "main" file.

-		Include into AtmelStudio
+		Show Folder in AtemelStudio Solution sindow
-			At the top of the Solution Explorer pane, select "Show All Files" in the toolbar.
+			At the top of the Solution Explorer window, select "Show All Files" in the toolbar.

 			All the files contained within the project directory should now be visible.